krasenslavov/formajs/README.md

 There are a few structure rules you need to follow when building your forms.

-1. First add the `forma` class attribute to your target form tag.
-This is required if you plan to use the dist css files as you starting point for customization.
+1. First, add the `forma` class attribute to your target form tag.
+This is required if you plan to use the `/dist/css` files as your starting point for customization.
 2. Next each form row (field) must be structured as the example below, where `<span>` holds the text and `<div class="forma-fieldset">...</div>` for your form elements.

 An example login form.